Starbucks might be about to surprise Wall Street

-Indie coffee shops are opening everywhere and have taken away the trend-focused millennials market, while the price-focused crowd is now going to McDonalds for their coffee.
+Indie coffee shops are opening everywhere and have taken away the trend-focused millennials market.
+In contrast, the price-focused crowd is going to McDonalds for their coffee.

-Changing consumer preferences have had a big influence on Starbuck’s recent performance.
-The competition has expanded their menu options and physical store locations to better reach a wider customer base which has drawn consumers away from Starbucks and resulted in the slow down of sales growth.
+Changing consumer preferences have had a big influence on Starbucks’ recent performance.
+The competition has expanded their menu options and physical store locations to better reach a wider customer base.
+Therefore, consumers have been drawn away from Starbucks which has resulted in the slow down of sales growth.

 As a result, Starbucks has embarked on a three-pronged response to the threats.

-As Starbucks is concerned that it could lose its edge to independent coffee shops it has invested in opening high-end roasteries to maintain its upscale reputation as the second part of its response to the threat on sales growth.
-Starbucks intends to open 20 to 30 Roasteries, which are tourist-friendly mega-locations roasting coffee in-house and serving expensive drinks.
+Starbucks is concerned that it could lose its edge to independent coffee shops.
+Therefore, as the second part of its response, Starbucks has invested in opening high-end roasteries to maintain its upscale reputation.
+It intends to open 20 to 30 Roasteries, which are tourist-friendly mega-locations roasting coffee in-house and serving expensive drinks.

-The third aspect to Starbuck’s strategy to boost sales is greater investment in China.
-China is Starbucks’ largest and fastest-growing market after America and is investing heavily in the market by opening more stores in China and is taking control of 1,300 stores in three Chinese provinces.
+The third aspect of Starbuck’s strategy to boost sales is greater investment in China.
+China is Starbucks’ largest and fastest-growing market after America.
+It is investing heavily in the market by opening more stores in China and is taking control of 1,300 stores in three Chinese provinces.

 The company also reaffirmed its goal of opening 5,000 stores in mainland China.
 The move is a definite indication that Starbucks sees China as its future.
 There are already 600 stores in Shanghai, more than in any other city in the world.
-The coffee chain is adding 500 stores a year in China, or more than one a day, and expects to have 5,000 in the country by 2021, up from 2,800.
+The coffee chain is adding 500 stores a year in China or more than one a day.
+It expects to have 5,000 in the country by 2021, up from 2,800.

-Chairman Howard Schlutz has said he believes the Chinese market will one day be bigger than the American one.
-China is on its way to being the world’s biggest consumer market, and already is in some important categories.
+Chairman Howard Schultz has said he believes the Chinese market will one day be bigger than the American one.
+China is on its way to being the world’s biggest consumer market and already is in some important categories.

-Howard Schultz has said he doesn’t know how big Starbucks will become in China, but in order to beat the number of US stores it would mean opening at least another 10,000 locations in the country.
+Howard Schultz has said he doesn’t know how big Starbucks will become in China.
+In order to beat the number of US stores, it would mean opening at least another 10,000 locations in the country.
 With a growth path like that ahead of it, it would be a mistake to bet against the coffee king, even if recent results have been disappointing.

 These operation and strategic changes have been the reason why some analysts have become bullish about Starbucks’ prospects and why they hope the coffee giant can surprise Wall Street.

-Even though Starbucks has its operational challenges, some analysts remain bullish on the coffee giant’s prospects looking for 14% earnings growth over the next 12 months.
+Even though Starbucks has its operational challenges, some analysts remain bullish on the coffee giant’s prospects.
+They are looking for 14% earnings growth over the next 12 months.

-Piper Jaffray analysts believe there’s an advantage to Starbucks’ current share price as the coffee giant continues to develop its digital efforts, expand its menu offerings, open premium locations and open more stores in China, among other things.
+Piper Jaffray analysts believe there’s an advantage to Starbucks’ current share price as the coffee giant develops its digital efforts, expands its menu offerings, opens premium locations and more stores in China.

-Some analysts are bullish about the company in the long-term, forecasting that fiscal 2019 will reap the benefits of an improved digital ordering system, growth from the integration of the Chinese business, and more.
+Some analysts are bullish about the company in the long-term.
+They are forecasting that fiscal 2019 will reap the benefits of an improved digital ordering system, growth from the integration of the Chinese business, and more.